Fictional-CJ/CosmereAPI/README.md

 # CosmereAPI
-A minecraft mod that aims to implement a global system for cosmere-based mods to utilised
+A minecraft mod that aims to implement a global system for cosmere-based mods to utilise